 We rented a Hyundai Tucson (SUV) from Snap Rentals, which had one of the better rates in Christchurch airport ($684 for 10 days, including $0 Excess Insurance – quite the steal!).
 It’s a lot more comfortable if there are 3 or more of you traveling, but if there’s only 2 of you, a mini car will do, and you’ll save so much more!
 The car pick up point isn’t in the airport itself but is located about 5 minutes away.
 They offer a transfer service to and from the airport for $10 each way, which is really convenient, and it saved us about $NZD400 if we had rented from one of the companies in the airport itself.

-I always use a car rental comparison engine like Rentalcars.com to compare and get the best prices, and that’s how I found this Snap Rentals steal!
+Rentalcars.com is the largest online car rental search engine, and I always use them to compare and get the best prices, and that’s how I found this Snap Rentals steal!

 However, if I could do it all over again, I would definitely do South Island with a campervan as you have the freedom of just driving and stopping as and when you wished; staying longer in cities you really liked, and shorter if there wasn’t much to do.
 Of course, the costs of hiring a campervan would be higher, but you would save on accommodation rates, and you would get the chance to go to sleep under the stars or wake up in the most beautiful surroundings!